zefoy/ngx-dropzone-wrapper/README.md

 # angular2-dropzone-wrapper

-Angular 2 wrapper library for dropzone
+This is an Angular 2 wrapper library for [dropzone](http://www.dropzonejs.com/).